 If you or anyone in your household requires the use of mains electricity for critical medical support, it’s really important you let us know.
-We’ll send you forms that need to be completed by your health care provider and either posted to back us in the return envelope or emailed to firstname.lastname@example.org.
-If you’d like us to post you a form, please give us a call on 0800 496 496.
+Please download the form below, have it completed by your health care provider and email it back to firstname.lastname@example.org or post to:

 Once we receive the completed form, we’ll make a note on your account.
 We’ll contact you as soon as we become aware of any planned power outages that may affect the property listed so you can relocate in advance or be ready with your safety plan.